New York Governor Signs Children’s Health Legislation

 Written February 12, 2020

-Categories: CP Advocacy, DP Advocacy, DT Advocacy, First to Know, Functional Printing, GP Advocacy, IPDAA Advocacy, SM Advocacy
+Categories: Advocacy Updates, Commercial Printing, CP Advocacy, Digital Packaging, Digital Textile, DP Advocacy, DT Advocacy, First to Know, GP Advocacy, Graphics Production, Industrial Applications & Printed Electronics, Industrial Applications and Printed Electronics, Installation PDAA, IPDAA Advocacy, SM Advocacy, Supplier & Manufacturer

 Under this new law, the DEC will be required to promulgate a list of chemicals of concern, which will define chemicals that have a specific hazard profile.
 Chemicals that have a specific hazard profile includes chemicals that have been identified by a government entity and/or identified on the basis of credible scientific evidence as a carcinogen, asthmagen, or reproductive or developmental toxicant.
 Within 12 months of a chemical being identified as a chemical of concern, manufacturers will be required to disclose the use that chemical, and the legislation allows the DEC to share this information with an online database used by other states that have similar programs.
 The initial list of chemicals of concern is to be published by February 2022 and it needs to include the list of chemicals already identified in the bill.